-The Devon Pension Fund is working with nine other administering authorities to pool investment assets through the Brunel Pension Partnership Ltd. (BPP Ltd).
-This is currently work in progress with the intention of meeting the Government's requirement for the pool to become operational and for the first assets to transition to the pool from April 2018.
+The Devon Pension Fund participates with nine other administering authorities to pool investment assets through the Brunel Pension Partnership Ltd. At the centre of the partnership is Brunel Pension Partnership Limited (Brunel), a company established specifically to manage the assets within the pool.

-Once the Brunel Pension Partnership Ltd. is established the Devon Pension Fund, through the Pension Committee, will retain the responsibility for setting the detailed Strategic Asset Allocation for the Fund and allocating investment assets to the portfolios provided by BPP Ltd.
+The Devon Pension Fund, through the Investment and Pension Fund Committee, retains the responsibility for setting the detailed Strategic Asset Allocation for the Fund and allocating investment assets to the portfolios provided by Brunel.

-The Brunel Pension Partnership Ltd will be a new company which will be wholly owned by the Administering Authorities.
-The company will seek authorisation from the Financial Conduct Authority (FCA) to act as the operator of an unregulated Collective Investment Scheme.
-It will be responsible for implementing the detailed Strategic Asset Allocations of the participating funds by investing Funds assets within defined outcome focused investment portfolios.
-In particular it will research and select the Manager Operated Funds needed to meet the requirements of the detailed Strategic Asset Allocations.
-These Manager Operated Funds will be operated by professional external investment managers.
-The Devon fund will be a client of BPP Ltd and as a client will have the right to expect certain standards and quality of service.
-A detailed service agreement is being drafted which will set out the duties and responsibilities of BPP Ltd, and the rights of Devon Fund as a client.
-It includes a duty of care of BPP to act in its clients' interests.
+The Brunel Pension Partnership Ltd, established in July 2017, is a company wholly owned by the Administering Authorities (in equal shares) that participate in the pool.
+The company is authorised by the Financial Conduct Authority (FCA).
+It is responsible for implementing the detailed Strategic Asset Allocations of the participating funds by investing Funds' assets within defined outcome focused investment portfolios.
+In particular, it researches and selects the external managers or pooled funds needed to meet the investment objective of each portfolio.
+Brunel will create collective investment vehicles for quoted assets such as equities and bonds; for private market investments it will create and manage an investment programme with a defined investment cycle for each asset class.

+As a client of Brunel, the Devon fund has the right to expect certain standards and quality of service.
+The Service Agreement between Brunel and its clients sets out in detail the duties and responsibilities of Brunel, and the rights of the Devon Fund as a client.
+It includes a duty of care of Brunel to act in its clients' interests.

-An Oversight Board will be established.
-This will be comprised of representatives from each of the Administering Authorities.
-It will be set up by them according to an agreed constitution and terms of reference.
-Acting for the Administering Authorities, it will have ultimate responsibility for ensuring that BPP Ltd delivers the services required to achieve investment pooling.
-It will therefore have a monitoring and oversight function.
-Subject to its terms of reference it will be able to consider relevant matters on behalf of the Administering Authorities, but will not have delegated powers to take decisions requiring shareholder approval.
+The governance arrangements for the pool have been established.
+The Brunel Oversight Board is comprised of representatives from each of the Administering Authorities and two fund member observers, with an agreed constitution and terms of reference.
+Acting for the Administering Authorities, it has ultimate responsibility for ensuring that Brunel delivers the services required to achieve investment pooling and deliver each Fund's investment strategy.
+Therefore, it has a monitoring and oversight function.
+Subject to its terms of reference it will consider relevant matters on behalf of the Administering Authorities, but does not have delegated powers to take decisions requiring shareholder approval.
 These will be remitted back to each Administering Authority individually.
+As shareholders of Brunel, the administering authorities' shareholder rights are set out in the Shareholders Agreement and other constitutional documents.

 The Oversight Board will be supported by the Client Group, comprised primarily of pension investment officers drawn from each of the Administering Authorities but will also draw on Administering Authorities finance and legal officers from time to time.
-It will have a primary role in reviewing the implementation of pooling by BPP Ltd, and provide a forum for discussing technical and practical matters, confirming priorities, and resolving differences.
-It will be responsible for providing practical support to enable the Oversight Board to fulfil its monitoring and oversight function.
+It has a primary role in reviewing the implementation of pooling by Brunel, including the plan for transitioning assets to the portfolios.
+It provides a forum for discussing technical and practical matters, confirming priorities, and resolving differences.
+It is responsible for providing practical support to enable the Oversight Board to fulfil its monitoring and oversight function.
+Once the assets are managed within the Brunel portfolios, the Client Group will monitor Brunel's performance and service delivery.
+The Devon Investment and Pension Fund Committee will receive regular reports covering portfolio and Fund performance and Brunel's service delivery.

-The proposed arrangements for asset pooling for the Brunel pool have been formulated to meet the requirements of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 and Government guidance.
-Regular reports have been made to Government on progress towards the pooling of investment assets, and the Minister for Local Government has confirmed that the pool should proceed as set out in the proposals made.
+The proposed arrangements for asset pooling for the Brunel pool were formulated to meet the requirements of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 and Government guidance.
+Regular reports have been made to Government on progress, and the Minister for Local Government has confirmed on a number of occasions that the pool should proceed as set out in the proposals made.